meteor/tutorials/content/react/step07.md

 {{> DiffBox step="7.3" tutorialName="simple-todos-react"}}

-Now, we need to update `getMeteorData` to filter out completed tasks when `this.state.hideCompleted` is true:
+Now, we need to update our `renderTasks` function to filter out completed tasks when `this.state.hideCompleted` is true:

 {{> DiffBox step="7.4" tutorialName="simple-todos-react"}}